Indigo Tribe: Powers and abilities

 The Indigo Tribe harnesses the indigo light of compassion.
 Robin S. Rosenberg, a clinical psychologist and editor of the anthology The Psychology of Superheroes, describes compassion as being able to have empathy for someone while maintaining enough distance to understand their motivations.

 The indigo ring has basic power ring abilities such as flight and aura projection.
 Members can use indigo light to teleport themselves and others over vast intergalactic distances.
 However, teleportation drains much of the ring's power and is thus used sparingly.
 The indigo light can also heal individuals with great empathy but exposes people to the pain they have inflicted on others.

 The Indigo ring not only stores indigo light energy, but also is capable of channeling the energy of other emotional lights; the ring can therefore emulate the abilities from other Corps.

 In the bonding process, the indigo ring forces its wearer to feel nothing but compassion.
 The ring is classified as parasitic and bonds most effectively with a user that lacks compassion.
 When the ring is removed, the wearer loses the memories of the time with the ring and reverts to their old behavior, although this can be undone by re-donning the ring.
-In cases where the person voluntarily dons the ring, the wearer can use the powers without being mentally altered.
+If one voluntarily dons the ring, they can use it without being mentally altered.